bitcoindevkit/bitcoindevkit.org/content/repl/interface.md

-    -c, --change_descriptor <DESCRIPTOR>    Sets the descriptor to use for internal addresses -d, --descriptor <DESCRIPTOR>           Sets the descriptor to use for the external addresses -n, --network <NETWORK>                 Sets the network [default: testnet]  [possible values: testnet, regtest] -s, --server <SERVER:PORT>              Sets the Electrum server to use [default: tn.not.fyi:55001] -w, --wallet <WALLET_NAME>              Selects the wallet to use [default: main]
+    -c, --change_descriptor <DESCRIPTOR>    Sets the descriptor to use for internal addresses -d, --descriptor <DESCRIPTOR>           Sets the descriptor to use for the external addresses -n, --network <NETWORK>                 Sets the network [default: testnet]  [possible values: testnet, regtest] -s, --server <SERVER:PORT>              Sets the Electrum server to use [default: ssl://electrum.blockstream.info:60002]
+    -w, --wallet <WALLET_NAME>              Selects the wallet to use [default: main] -p, --proxy <SERVER:PORT>               Sets the SOCKS5 proxy for the Electrum client
 ```

 These are the global options that can be set.
 They are pretty much like the flags, but they also take a value.
 The only **required** one is the `--descriptor` or `-d` flag, since every wallet **must have an